-Long hailed as one of Konami's best dragons, Red-Eyes Darkness Metal Dragon easily showcases its intimidating powers.
-You can special summon it from your hand by banishing any face-up dragon you control, a terrifically easy summoning condition, but you're also welcome to normal summon or special summon with other effects.
-Either way, Darkness Metal harbors a stellar 2800 ATK and a stupendous ability: once per turn, you can special summon another dragon from your graveyard or hand.
+Long hailed as one of the game's best dragons, you can special summon Darkness Metal from your hand by banishing any face-up dragon you control, a terrifically easy summoning condition (and you can also normal or special summon him with other abilities).
+Either way, he enjoys 2800 ATK and can once per turn special summon another dragon (not just Red-Eyes) from your hand or graveyard!

-This terrific, reusable trait lets you quickly field the strongest dragons in your hand or revive them from your graveyard.
-The only restriction is that you can't special summon another copy of Darkness Metal, but because this card is (as of this writing) limited, there shouldn't be any duplicates in your build anyway.
+The only restriction is that you can't special summon another copy of Darkness Metal, but because he's limited (as of this writing), there shouldn't be any duplicates in your build anyway.

 Nearly as iconic as Yugi's Dark Magician or Kaiba's Blue-Eyes, Red-Eyes was used to great effect by Joey Wheeler in the anime, and thanks to its slew of awesome evolutions, it's remained potent even in modern competitive dueling.
-Red-Eyes remains one of the game's most cherished units, and with so many impressive supports, it was a challenge to narrow today's list to only ten cards.
+Red-Eyes remains one of the game's most cherished units, and with so many impressive supports, it was challenging to narrow today's list to just 20 cards.

 Questions & Answers